Emergence of Internal State-Modulated Swarming in Multi-Agent Patch Foraging System

-We exploited concurrent evaluation of CMA-ES policy samples in the same rollout using different foragers, to capture the interaction effects during selection and accelerate training.
+We exploited concurrent evaluation of CMA-ES policy samples in the same rollout using different foragers to capture the interaction effects during selection and accelerate training.
+These multi-agent interactions are key ingredients of naturalistic learning.
 The learned policy achieved adaptive foraging, where optimized foragers concentrated near resource patches and harvested the resources effectively.
 Notably, even after convergence, the spread between maximum and minimum individual fitness remained sizable, suggesting sensitivity to initial conditions, which were favorable for some configurations but not others.
-This hints at an ideal next step of equipping the forager controller with the ability for online-adaptations~\citep{marschall2020unified}, so that they can adapt the learned policy on the fly or learn-to-learn in their local niches.
+This hints at an ideal next step of equipping the forager controller with the ability for online adaptations~\citep{marschall2020unified}, so that they can adapt the learned policy on the fly or learn-to-learn in their local niches.

 The optimized policy expressed a combination of foraging modes spanned by a \emph{local wait-and-harvest} mode and an \emph{opportunistic traveler} mode.
 The foragers shifted between these modes depending on their local contexts, like patch occupancy, recent resource intake, or travel time.
 A definitive, disjoint distinction between the two modes was neither intended nor observed.
 However, making such role differentiation more explicit is a compelling avenue to explore in future work, for instance, by introducing predator-prey dynamics~\citep{yaya2023predator} within the shared controller parameter regime, or by creating different niches labeled by scarce or dense resource density in the same rollout~\citep{hamon2023eco}.